The-Fool-cmd/array-sorting-algorithms/README.md

 The Bubble Sort algorithm sorts the array in ascending order.

-The algorithm is implemented in C.# Sorting Algorithms for Integer Arrays We implement 3 sorting algorithms for integer arrays.
+The algorithm is implemented in C.
 ## Radix Sort

 Does something, i think. \shrug